Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 ”

 I don't miss putting on tons of makeup every single day, and it might inspire me to let my freckles breath a little bit more when I am working.
-Before, I was so used to people blurring them out or Photoshopping them that it seemed like a flaw, but now I have come to like them and want to let them live more.
+Before, I was so used to people blurring them out or Photoshopping them that they seemed like a flaw, but now I have come to like them and want to let them live more.
 Everything is natural right now, and it makes me feel like I could probably take that approach into life.

 shop 8 products